Lloyds Bank ready for share sale after return to profit

 "If the vote is a 'yes', there will be 18 months until separation is implemented so therefore we believe we have more than enough time to assess the consequences or actions we would need to take."

-Lloyds and part-nationalised rival Royal Bank of Scotland are drawing up contingency plans in the event of a "yes" vote, Reuters reported last week.
+Lloyds and part-nationalized rival Royal Bank of Scotland are drawing up contingency plans in the event of a "yes" vote, Reuters reported last week.

 Lloyds said it expected to apply to the regulator in the second half of this year to restart dividends, which would boost the prospect of further stake sales.
 It last paid a dividend in 2008.